Anna-Marie

 10% Donated for micro loans to women

-Kati is a well educated woman, a school teacher who had lived on a farm with her husband.
-In the middle of the night a group of men, the para military or guerillas connected with the drug trade, entered their home and pointed the gun at her husband.
-They gave Kati 30 minutes to gather her things and leave.
-She was 2 months pregnant with her first child at 39.
-She has no idea what has happened to her husband but hopes he is still alive.
-She believes he was captured for his ability to work the land; he was a big man with strong hands.
-She then made her way to the shelter for displaced people in Medellin.
+Teresa is a well-educated school teacher who lived on a farm with her husband.
+In the middle of the night a group of men, the paramilitary or guerillas connected with the drug trade, entered their home and pointed a gun at her husband.
+They gave Teresa 30 minutes to gather her things and leave.
+She was 39, and 2 months pregnant with her first child.
+She made her way to the shelter for displaced people in Medellin.
+She has no idea what has happened to her husband.

 Relevant-Women-Paintings